 Natural Skincare: Top 5 moisturising tips

-Today’s busy lifestyle keeps us from taking proper care of our skin, leaving it looking dull, dry, and lifeless - for some this also means that pimples develop.
-Skin problems like these can make us feel unhappy, and we often get perturbed by the thought of becoming embarrassed by anyone that might notice.
+Today’s busy lifestyle keeps us from taking proper care of our skin, leaving it look dull, dry, and lifeless which further leads to skin problems.
+We don't feel happy when our skin has such problems and we get perturbed by the thought of feeling embarrassed by anyone that might notice.

-It is essential to regularly take care of our skin as it’s the largest organ of our body.
-Our skin always signals if something is wrong, but we tend to ignore the signs as we fail to understand the requirements of truly healthy skin and how it can be stressed.
-When you’re got great skin it radiates and glows with vitality and youthfulness – that’s what we want!
+It is therefore essential to take care of our skin, which is the largest organ of our body.
+It always signals us before any big skin problem, but we tend to ignore these signals as we fail to understand the requirements of a truly healthy skin.

-Medical advisor Cynthia Cobb throws light on how our body works.
-She says that our body has its mechanics of moisturising our skin by producing sebum--a waxy and oily substance, which helps prevent water evaporation from the skin.
+But before we know the benefits of 100% natural moisturiser, let us learn how our body functions and why we need to moisturise our skin.
+Medical advisor Cynthia Cobb throws light on the subject.
+She says that our body has its mechanics of moisturising the skin by producing sebum--a waxy and oily substance, which helps prevent water evaporation from the skin.

 Now if our body moisturises the skin, why do we need an external moisturiser?

-That’s because extreme weather conditions, unhealthy diet, pollution, stress, and use of chemical-based cosmetics and harsh cleaners strip our skin of its natural sebum.
-The skin then becomes dry, tight, and damaged, and vulnerable to bacteria, pollution, and chemicals.
+That’s because extreme weather conditions, unhealthy diet, pollution, stress, and use of chemical-based skin care and personal care products strip our skin of its natural sebum (waxy substance).
+Once that sebum is lost, our skin's moisture is easily lost to the environment leaving it dry, tight, damaged, and vulnerable to bacteria, pollution, and chemicals.

 2. Moisturise at least twice a day

 How many times a day should we moisturise our skin?
-That depends upon the type of skin we have.
-Junk and fast foods make our skin deficient in nutrients.
-A high sugar diet disrupts the blood sugar levels, imbalances the hormones in our body, increases sebum levels boosting acne production, according to Natalie Butler.
+Well, it depends upon the type and the present condition of our skin.
+Food has a major effect on our skin.
+Specially, junk and fast foods make our skin deficient in nutrients.
+A high sugar diet disrupts the blood sugar levels, imbalances the hormones in our body and increases sebum levels boosting acne production, according to Natalie Butler.

 Hormones like androgens, produced by adrenal glands and ovaries or testes are responsible for regulating sebum production in our body.
 These glands are linked to our brain.
 More active androgens produce more sebum resulting in acne skin, according to Cynthia Cobb.